Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 ### A Biocultural Account of Sex, The Body, and Gender

+Bioculture is a simple portmanteau of the words "Biology" and "Culture."
+Its meaning reflects that, attempting to highlight that to understand a person's biology without understanding their culture in conjunction is a grave error.
+For example, if we are to understand hair, we must understand not just biology, but
+culture: is it purely biological how the hair is cut?
+To what length?
+How about its style?
+As a quick example on that note, is it simply biological that, in our society, girls tend to have long hair, and boys tend to have short hair?
+Is it purely cultural?
+It's both.
+The form of the hair is often biological (for example, I tend to have wavy hair, but others may have straight), but its cut can be cultural.
+It can also be biological.
+People on chemo tend to have no hair at all.
+Is that cultural?
+Or is it biological?
+Again, its both.

+Let's take this hair metaphor and start running with it.
+Did you know that testosterone makes your hair a bit thicker?
+So when I started my transition, the first thing I did was get my hair cut―a cultural modification to a biological component.
+But when I began taking estrogen, my hair thinned out a bit―a biological alteration to a cultural component.
+Do you see how these two structures are so intimately interlinked, it can often be exceedingly difficult to separate them?
+It would be more accurate to describe them as a dense mesh, a network that pulls and pushes in on itself, tangles and expands, than merely two factors that feed into one another.
+At a certain point, it becomes so impossible to separate them, we label them as one.[^3]

+Let's take this one step further.
+What if I was in a society where short hair was considered feminine, and long hair was considered masculine?
+When I came out, I would've had long hair.
+And rather than getting a minor, feminine cut and then growing it out, I would've simply cut it short, and continued to do so.
+But still, when I took estrogen, my hair would thin out a bit.
+So here we have two slightly different modification to the body, each influenced by our culture, and influenced by biology, ultimately resting in this intersection between our conception of "feminine" and our body's reaction to a given instruction-set―estrogen.

+I believe that "The Body" is this intersection.
+That substance that I talked about is _far_ from authoritative, but it is more like a symbolic product of Sex, which is the biological instruction-set (and is incredibly mutable and not at all binary) and Gender, which is the cultural interpretation of physical elements.
+"The Body" is not really anything, rather, it is an illusion―a sock puppet―between the light of Gender (the intensity and hue of which influences the illusion) and the blocking object of Sex (the shape and transparency of which likewise influences the illusion).

+Understanding The Body to be not an authority but a product reveals the dimensions of it and free us to explore each and every component of this illusion in the fullest sense.
+It is not that our body is irrelevant, or that there is no "Gender Identity" that matters (which produces a kind of authority of "Gender Expression"), but that each and every one of these compenents influence one another in a tight-knit web of order, consequence, and influence, producing the final product: The Body.

+### What is Identity?
+Or, Feeling Gender

 [^1]: Interestingly, science still seems a bit stuck on this pursuit.
 The gender
     gene, which itself deserves a whole blogpost, is incessently discussed.
 Even in _Bitch_, the author can't help but think about the essential difference